Mr-Beast77Lab/mido-AospExtended-Apon77/Instructions for developers.md

 4. Just sync sources, run build commands and upload.
 That's it.

 ## Steps:
-a.
-We will auto create a folder according to your repository name.
-So, no need to create folder again.
-ROM source will be synced at /tmp/mido/AospExtended/Apon77

-b.
-We have already setup build environment.
-So no need to setup build environment.

-c.
-We also use ccache automatically.
-So no need to use ccache from your side.

-d.
-Just sync sources, run build commands and upload.
-That's it.

 1. Make device tree of Redmi Note 4 compatible with AospExtended by [bringup commit](https://github.com/Apon77/aex/commit/7b64c1c6cc477ea44e50664e4e9c6739ffcd7054)
 2. Initialize the AospExtended Source